Oceania: Sport

 Vanuatu is the only country in Oceania to call association football its national sport.
 However, it is also the most popular sport in Kiribati, Solomon Islands and Tuvalu, and has a significant (and growing) popularity in Australia.
 In 2006 Australia left the Oceania Football Confederation (OFC) for the Asian Football Confederation (AFC), and their men's team the Socceroos have qualified for every subsequent FIFA World Cup as an Asian entrant.
-The sole Micronesian country with membership in the OFC is Kiribati, although they are not recognized by FIFA like the other OFC members.
+The sole Micronesian country with membership in the OFC is Kiribati, although they are not recognised by FIFA like the other OFC members.
 Federated States of Micronesia, Marshall Islands, Nauru and Palau all have no presence, primarily due to lack of infrastructure and logistical difficulties related to Micronesia's remoteness.
 Like Australia, the Micronesian dependent territories of Guam and Northern Mariana Islands currently compete in the AFC instead of the OFC.
 The OFC was dominated by Australia for many years, and became known for one-sided results.
-These included a 31–0 defeat of American Samoa by Australia in 2001, which remains the biggest international victory in the history of the sport.
-It broke the previous record set two days earlier when Australia defeated Tonga 22–0.

 Australians view sport as an important part of their cultural identity, and the country performs well on the international stage, despite having a relatively small population.
 They have hosted two Summer Olympics: Melbourne 1956 and Sydney 2000, and the city of Brisbane is also set to host the 2032 edition.
-Australia (and New Zealand) were among the small handful of non-communist countries who decided to participate at Moscow 1980.
-Additionally, Australia has hosted five editions of the Commonwealth Games (Sydney 1938, Perth 1962, Brisbane 1982, Melbourne 2006, Gold Coast 2018).
-Meanwhile, New Zealand has hosted the Commonwealth Games three times: Auckland 1950, Christchurch 1974 and Auckland 1990.
-The Pacific Games (formerly known as the South Pacific Games) is a multi-sport event, much like the Olympics on a much smaller scale, with participation exclusively from countries around the Pacific.
-It is held every four years and began in 1963.
-Australia and New Zealand competed in the games for the first time in 2015.
+Australia has hosted five editions of the Commonwealth Games and New Zealand three times.
+The Pacific Games (formerly known as the South Pacific Games) is a multi-sport event, much like the Olympics on a much smaller scale, with participation exclusively from countries around the Pacific; Australia and New Zealand competed in the games for the first time in 2015.

-Melbourne hosts the Australian Open every year, considered one of the four major Grand Slam tournaments in tennis.
-It was held for the first time in 1905.
+Melbourne hosts the Australian Open every year, considered one of the four Grand Slam tournaments in tennis.